 Sometimes the problem you have is not generating ideas, it’s organising them into something that’s actually going to work.
-So if you have dozen of chaotic, free-floating ideas that don’t seem to connect up with each other, mind-mapping is a technique that can help.
+So if you have dozens of chaotic, free-floating ideas that don’t seem to connect up with each other, mind mapping is a technique that can help.

-At its most basic, a mind map is a diagram linking up different ideas, represented by words and/or images, in a way that helps you makes sense of them.
-There’s often often a central idea in the middle, and other, related ideas branching out from those, although there are no strict rules: it’s whatever works for you.
+At its most basic, a mind map is a diagram linking up different ideas, represented by words and/or images, in a way that helps you make sense of them.
+There’s often a central idea in the middle and other, related ideas branching out from those, although there are no strict rules: it’s whatever works for you.

 03. TED Talks

 TED (which stands for Technology, Entertainment, Design) is a global set of conferences under the slogan ‘Ideas Worth Spreading’.
 Attracting some of the most innovative and provocative thought-leaders on the planet, the best TED talks can provide a shot in the arm of refreshed creative inspiration.